lisabronwyn/tetris-tutorial/doc/improvements.md

   - When a piece is locked in place, its blocks should retain their color.
-  - If a piece is up against a wall, and a rotation is considered invalid only because it would place a block ourside the edges of the board, the block should be "kicked" to the side to make room for it.
+  - If a piece is up against a wall, and a rotation is considered invalid only because it would place a block outside the edges of the board, the block should be "kicked" to the side to make room for it.
 This is referred to as [wall kicking](http://tetris.wikia.com/wiki/Wall_kick) in Tetris.
   - It's really inconvenient for the user that their score is displayed in the